Algorithms

 - the UP-Hist algorithm (Dawar et al., 2015)

-- the d2HUP algorithm (Liu et al, 2012)
+- the d2HUP algorithm (Liu et al., 2012)

 - the FHIM algorithm (Sahoo et al., 2015)

-- algorithm for efficiently mining high-utility itemsets with
+- algorithm for efficiently mining high-utility itemsets with length constraints

-- the FHM+ algorithm (Fournier-Viger et al, 2016, powerpoint)
+- the FHM+ algorithm (Fournier-Viger et al., 2016, 📊 slides)

-- algorithm for mining correlated
+- algorithm for mining correlated high-utility itemsets

-- the ECHUM algorithm (Ramesth et al., 2022, @aman955 under the GPL license)
+- the ECHUM algorithm (Ramesh et al., 2022) - obtained from Github aman955 under the GPL license

-- algorithm for mining high-utility itemsets in a
+- algorithm for mining high-utility itemsets with negative unit profit values

-- the FHN algorithm (Fournier-Viger et al., 2014, powerpoint)
+- the FHN algorithm (Fournier-Viger et al., 2014, 📊 slides)

 - the HUINIV-Mine algorithm (Chu et al., 2009)

-- CLH-Miner for discovering cross-level high-utility itemsets (Fournier-Viger et al., 2020, ppt)
+- the CLH-Miner (Fournier-Viger et al., 2020, 📊 slides)

-- FEACP for discovering cross-level high-utility itemsets (Tung et al., 2022)
+- the FEACP (Tung et al., 2022) new

-- MLHUI-Miner for discovering the multi-level high utility itemsets (Cagliero et al., 2017)
+- the MLHUI-Miner (Cagliero et al., 2017)

-- algorithm for mining low-cost high utility itemsets
+- algorithm for mining low-cost high-utility itemsets

-- the LCIM algorithm (Fournier-Viger et al, 2022)
+- the LCIM algorithm (Fournier-Viger et al., 2022) new

-- algorithm for mining frequent high-utility itemsets in
+- algorithm for mining frequent high-utility itemsets

-- algorithm for mining on-shelf high-utility
+- algorithm for mining on-shelf high-utility itemsets

-- the FOSHU algorithm (Fournier-Viger et al., 2015, powerpoint)
+- the FOSHU algorithm (Fournier-Viger et al., 2015, 📊 slides)

 - the TS-HOUN algorithm (Lan et al., 2014)